 Farokh began his coaching career in his home country of Iran when he was named head volleyball coach for Esfahan High School.
 During his three-year stint at Esfahan he was also coach of the Iranair Club team.

 Farokh left for the United States in 1977 to continue his education and earned his master's degree in physical education at Western Illinois University in 1979.
 Later, he went on to earn his educational doctorate (EdD) in elementary school physical education in 1985 from Brigham Young University.
 While at BYU, he continued to compete for and coach the men's volleyball club team for three seasons.
 Throughout his time in the U.S., he has been active at both USVBA summer camps and clinics as a coach.

 Farokh and Fredrick first met at a summer camp at Graceland College in Lamoni, Iowa.
 When Fredrick was named as the Weber State head coach (1985-89), Farokh was hired as an assistant.
 Together the pair earned a Big Sky Conference championship in 1988 and also the school's first NCAA Tournament bid.
 After four years at Weber State the duo left for Washington State (1989-2004).

 In Pullman, Farokh was part of a Cougar program that experienced seven seasons with 20-plus wins.
 He coached three All-Americans, including the Pac-10 Player of the Year.
 From 1989 through 2003, he helped lead Washington State to a 278-192 record.

-Farokh and Fredrick, who have been married since 1984, have one son, Ali Farokhmanesh, who played basketball for Northern Iowa, including facing UNLV in the NCAA Tournament in 2010.
+Farokh and Fredrick have been married since 1984 and have one son, Ali Farokhmanesh, who played basketball for Northern Iowa, including facing UNLV in the NCAA Tournament in 2010.